 Tone, on the other hand, is situational.
 It varies based on the specific topic, the context, and your audience’s likely emotional state.
 So while voice stays the same across a website or campaign, tone may change slightly from page to page or tweet to tweet.

-Clear as mud?
-Think of it this way: no matter who you’re talking to, you’re still yourself — that’s your voice.
+Think of it this way: No matter who you’re talking to, you’re still yourself — that’s your voice.
 But you wouldn’t talk to your best friend the same way you’d talk to your boss, or your sworn enemy, or the teller at your bank — you vary your tone based on who you’re talking to and what the conversation is about.

 - Optimistic, but not naive